 - 4.24.1 Safety systems.
 A protective helmet must be worn on all flights unless this restricts vision from within an enclosed cockpit canopy with supine seating.
 An emergency parachute is highly recommended, and in Paramotors is mandatory. - 4.24.2 Other safety systems.
 Other safety systems may be detailed in the local regulations.
 These shall be complied with unless they invalidate the airworthiness certification of the aircraft. - 4.24.3 Fitness.
 A pilot shall not fly unless he is fit.
 Any injury, drugs, or medication which might affect the pilot's performance in the air must be reported to the director before flying. - 4.24.4 Collision Avoidance.
 Circuit and landing patterns shall be complied with and a proper look out kept at all times.
 An aircraft joining another in a thermal shall circle in the same direction as that established by the first regardless of height separation. - 4.24.5 During a navigation along a leg, competitors must not backtrack along the track line against the direction of the task under any circumstances.
 Backtracking is defined as flying with an angle of greater than 90 degrees in respect to the intended flight direction within a corridor defined by the width used to score gates in the task.
-The only exception to this is within the radius of a specified turn point at which the track line itself turns through more than 90 degrees. - For microlight tasks, backtracking is further defined as rejoining the active track line at a point prior to the point where you departed from it. - In tasks with more than one possible active track line (e.g. Cog wheel navigation with unknown legs), all track lines shall be considered as active. - 4.24.6 Collision.
+The only exception to this is within a radius defined by the distance from the centre of the turnpoint to the outermost point of intersection between the two corridors, as defined by the following diagram:

+For microlight tasks, backtracking is further defined as rejoining the active track line at a point prior to the point where you departed from it.

+In tasks with more than one possible active track line (e.g. Cog wheel navigation with unknown legs), all track lines shall be considered as active.

+- 4.24.6 Collision.
 A competitor involved in a collision in the air must not continue the flight if the structural integrity of his aircraft is in doubt. - 4.24.7 Cloud flying.
 Cloud flying is prohibited and aircraft shall not carry gyro instruments or other equipment permitting flight without visual reference to the ground.
 The organisers may include special instruments by type or name under this prohibition. - 4.24.8 Aerobatics.
 Unauthorised aerobatics are prohibited. - 4.24.9 Any infringement of any safety rule shall result in penalty.